AdaCore/gnatstudio/docs/users_guide/extending.rst

 your GPS installation.

-You can register new directories in which GPS looks for templates by using the Shell/Python function :file:`GPS.ProjectTemplate.add_templates_{dir}`.
+You can register new directories in which GPS looks for templates by using the Shell/Python function :func:`GPS.ProjectTemplate.add_templates_{dir}`.

-To create a new project template, first create a subdirectory in the :file:`share/gps/templates/` directory or in one of the directories you've registered with :file:`GPS.ProjectTemplate.add`.
+To create a new project template, first create a subdirectory in the :file:`share/gps/templates/` directory or in one of the directories you've registered with :func:`GPS.ProjectTemplate.add`.
 Then, in this directory, create one template description file, which is a text file with the :file:`.gpt` extension and the following syntax::